CamaraLab/CAJAL/docs/benchmarking.rst

-We ignore the last two columns for any feature which does not have a small value for `regression_coefficients_fstat_p_values`, which here represents the probability that we would observe this data given that the feature and the covariate are independent and normally distributed.
+We ignore the last two columns for any feature which does not have a small value for `regression_coefficients_fstat_p_values`, which here represents the probability that we would observe this data given that the feature and the covariate are independent and the residuals are normally distributed.

-p-value for `regression_coefficients_fstat_p_values` as in this case the line of best fit and the residuals are meaningless.